epoHless/SalimbeniKevin_EndYearExamination/README.md

 ```cpp
 WTGD::LoopManager* manager = new WTGD::LoopManager();
 ```
-Now to create a `character`, simply do like so
+Now, to create a `character`, simply do like so
 ``` cpp
 WTGD::Character* player = new WTGD::Character(new WTGD::KeyboardController(), "Player");
 ```